bryce-mcmath/traderu/README.md

 3. Commit your changes (`git commit -m 'Add some fooBar'`)
 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new PR

+**NOTE: We have a preferred commit message template in docs/NOTES.md if you'd like to use that as well.
+For tiny changes, don't worry about it**

 ## Meta